There has

 Here is the

 space from a different angle.
-The stainless steel face to the
+The stainless steel face to

 opposing segment shows clearly from here.
 Date March 5.